ECS171FALL19/Pacman/README.md

 ### flags

 * -h  please use -h for more options
-* -p  <Agents> Ex: MinimaxAgent, AlphaBetaAgent, ExpectimaxAgent
+* -p  <Agents> Ex: MinimaxAgent, AlphaBetaAgent, ExpectimaxAgent, AppxQAgent, ClassicQAgent
 * -l  <Map> Maps are in diretory layout.
-Ex: mediumClassic, originClassic
+Ex: smallGrid, mediumClassic, originClassic
 * -n  <Number> The number of games to play
 * -q  Disable game display window to let the game run faster
 * -a  depth=<Number>, set the depth